-The helical lead shaft and extension shaft sections come in 3, 5 and 7 foot lengths (0.9, 1.5 and 2.1 m).
-See Figure 1.
+The helical lead shaft and extension shaft sections come in a range between 3-foot-long (0.91 m) to 10-foot-long (3.05 m).
+See Figures 3 and 4.

-3.2.2 Helix Plates: The helical plates, which are factory-welded to the lead shafts, allow advancement into the soil as the pile is rotated.
+3.2.2 Helix Plates: The helical plates, which are factory-welded to the lead shafts and flighted extension shafts, allow advancement into the soil as the pile is rotated.
 Each circular, helical, steel bearing plate (helix) is split from the center to the outside edge with spiral edge geometry.
-Each helix is press-formed or pulled to a clockwise downward spiral with all radial sections normal to the shaft's central longitudinal axis and with a 3-inch (76 mm) nominal pitch.
+Each helix is press-formed or pulled to a clockwise downward spiral with all radial sections normal to the shaft's central longitudinal axis $\pm$ 3° and with a 3-inch nominal pitch.
 The pitch is the distance between the leading and trailing edges.

-The helix plates are 3/8-inch (9.5 mm) thick and have an outer diameter of 8, 10, 12, or 14 inches (203, 254, 305, or 356 mm).
+The helix plates are 3/8-inch (9.5 mm) thick and have an outer diameter of 8, 10, 12, or 14 inches (203, 254, 305, or 356mm).

 The lead helix is located near the tip (bottom end) of the lead shaft.
 For multiple helices installation, the helical bearing plates are spaced three times the diameter of the preceding helix plate apart, starting at the tip (bottom) of the lead shaft.
 Typically, the smallest diameter helical bearing plate is placed near the tip (bottom) of the lead shaft and the largest diameter helical bearing plate is placed near the top (trailing end) of the lead shaft.
+When helix extensions are utilized, the helix spacing between the last (or upper most) helix on the lead shaft and the first (or lower most) helix on the succeeding helix extension shall be at least three times the helix diameter of the last (or upper most) helix on the lead shaft.
+For helix extension shafts with multiple helices installation, the helical bearing plates are spaced apart three times the diameter of the lower preceding helix extension shaft.
+See Figures 3 and 4, and Tables 4A, and 4B.

-3.2.3 Shaft Coupler: The helical pile lead shafts and extension shafts are connected together by couplers, so as to allow the multiple shafts to be connected during installation.
+3.2.3 Extension Shaft Couplers: The helical pile lead shafts, extension shafts, and helix extension shafts are connected together by couplers, so as to allow the multiple shafts to be connected during installation.
 Connection of the extension shaft to the lead shaft or other extension shafts is made by through-bolted connection, through the extension shaft coupler segment and the connected lead shaft or other extension shafts.